-At Manor School all classes are encouraged to use Attention Autism activities daily to help our children learn to focus and sustain their attention on a sequence of learning activities whilst encouraging opportunities for all children to comment and communicate about something that excites and motivates them.
+At Manor School all classes use Attention Autism activities daily to help our children learn to focus and sustain their attention on a sequence of learning activities whilst encouraging opportunities for all children to comment and communicate about something that excites and motivates them.

 The strategy consists of 4 stages that build on each other:

 - The Attention Grabber: helping pupils to learn to focus their attention

 - The Attention Builder: helping pupils to learn to sustain their focussed attention